toralf/tinderbox/README.md

 Move *./bin* under */opt/tb/* as user *root*.
 The user *tinderbox* must not be allowed to edit the scripts in */opt/tb/bin*.
 The user *tinderbox* must have write permissions for files in *~tinderbox/tb/data*.
-Edit the ssmtp credentials in *~tinderbox/sdata* and strip away the suffix *.sample*, set ownership and rwx access of this subdirectory and its files to user *root* only.
+Edit the ssmtp credentials in *~tinderbox/sdata* and strip away the suffix *.sample*, set ownership and grant permissions of this subdirectory and its files to user *root* only.
 Grant the user *tinderbox* these sudo rights:

 ```bash